Hikayat Seri Rama: History

-The Ramayana, holy revered text of Hindus, is a collection of Indian mythological stories concentrating on the work of the gods in the lives of men, and was first written down, as legend states, by the sage Valmiki during the third century BC .Ramayana came to Southeast Asia by means of Tamil traders and scholars who traded with ancient kingdoms such as Funan, Angkor and Srivijaya with whom the Indians shared close economic and cultural ties.
+The Ramayana, a revered text of Hinduism, is a collection of Indian historical stories concentrating on the work of the gods in the lives of men, and was first written down, as legend states, by the sage Valmiki during the third century BC.
+Ramayana came to Southeast Asia by means of Tamil traders and scholars who traded with ancient kingdoms such as Funan, Angkor and Srivijaya with whom the Indians shared close economic and cultural ties.
 Folk versions of the Ramayana were told through dance dramas and by penglipurlara (professional storytellers).
 The wayang kulit (shadow theatre) adaptation, called Hikayat Maharaja Wana, was one of the most important shadow-plays.
-Puppeteers would pick the most exciting episodes for their shows, particularly the scenes relating to the marriage of Seri Rama, the abduction of Siti Dewi (Sita), the final battles in Langkapuri (Lanka), and the heroine's rescue by her husband.
+Puppeteers would pick the most exciting episodes for their shows, particularly the scenes relating to the marriage of Seri Rama, the abduction of Siti Dewi (Sita), the final battles in Langkapuri (Sri Lanka), and the heroine's rescue by her husband.

 Its ideals of righteousness, love, loyalty and selfless devotion ensured that the Ramayana remained popular even after Islam's introduction into Asia.
 The epic was written in its present form some time between the 13th and 17th centuries under the title Hikayat Seri Rama (Chronicle Of The Great Rama) and is generally regarded as a manifestation of the cultural ideals of the ruling elite.
 It has survived in several recensions but all share the same plot.
 They are all believed to derive from the oral tradition of eastern and western India with the addition of motifs from the Javanese Panji romance.
 The name-forms show a distinct Dravidian influence, indicative of the role played by South Indians in disseminating the epic.

 Despite the high esteem in which the story of Rama was once held, since the Islamic revival of the 1980s the Hikayat Seri Rama has drastically decreased in popularity.
 However, students of Malay literary history still consider it an integral part of Malay culture.